sarthaksingh1551/technical-paper/tech-paper.md

         this.langList.push(language)
     }
 }
-export default programmingLanguages; // This will export the class, so that we can use it in different files.
+export default programmingLanguages; // This will export the class so that we can use it in different files.
 ```

-Lets look at another javascript file to use the class programmingLanguages.
-Lets call it main.js:
+Let us look at another javascript file to use the class programmingLanguages.
+Let us call it main.js:

     import programmingLanguages from "file-location";